-Over the years, the Department of History has established Erasmus exchange programs with a number of different history programs at prestigious universities throughout Europe.
-We encourage our students to take advantage of these unique opportunities to establish professional contacts with professors and peers at different institutions, take classes and gain perspectives not offered at CEU, and acquire different languages in different cities throughout Europe.
+Over the years, the Department of History has established Erasmus exchange programs with many prestigious universities in Europe and beyond.
+We encourage our students to take advantage of these unique opportunities to establish professional contacts with professors and peers at different institutions, take classes and gain perspectives not offered at CEU, and acquire language skills.

 This being said, we consider applying for an Erasmus exchange a privilege.
 Students who have successfully demonstrated that they need to study abroad, acquire a new research language, and more important, who are in good academic standing at CEU are encouraged to apply.
 In short, the Erasmus Mundus exchange status is subject to eligibility and merit.

 Moreover, since students will be gone on an exchange for at least a semester or up to an entire year, a good deal of preparatory work has to be completed well in advance to ensure the success of a particular project.
 A student's application for the exchange will be considered by a committee consisting of that student's advisor, the 2 YR MA Program Director or the PhD Program Director, the Department Head, and the CEU Erasmus coordinator.

 Below are helpful pieces of information, deadlines, and guidelines that students must take into consideration in order to apply successfully for an Erasmus exchange:

 - Only 2YR MA and PhD students are eligible to apply for Erasmus exchanges.